microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.ShortHorizons.document.md

 effective over time.
 These criteria help ensure that the recorder captures useful data without overwhelming system resources.
 Key considerations include:

-- Fixed memory budget: Typically, a predefined limit such as 32MB is set to ensure that the recorder does not consume excessive memory.
+- **Fixed memory budget**: Typically, a predefined limit such as 32MB is set to ensure that the recorder does not consume excessive memory.
-- Broad collection scope: The recorder should capture a wide range of events, but focus on a narrow set of critical events to avoid unnecessary data.
+- **Broad collection scope**: The recorder should capture a wide range of events, but focus on a narrow set of critical events to avoid unnecessary data.
-- Performance impact: The recorder may affect system performance, so it is often used in conjunction with filters to manage the volume of collected data.
+- **Performance impact**: The recorder may affect system performance, so it is often used in conjunction with filters to manage the volume of collected data.

 These guidelines help create an efficient and effective Short Horizon Flight